jdeniau/behat-docs/cookbooks/custom_formatter.rst

 Writing a custom Behat formatter
 ================================

-How to write a custom formatter for Behat ?
+How to write a custom formatter for Behat?

 Introdution
 -----------

-Why a custom formatter ?
+Why a custom formatter?
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Behat has three native formatters:

--  **pretty**: the default formatter, that does print every line in green (in case of a successful test) or red (if it does fail),
+-  **pretty**: the default formatter, which prints every line in green (if a test passes) or red (if it fails),
 -  **progress**: print a "dot" for each test, and a recap of all failing tests at the end,
 -  **junit**: outputs a `junit <https://junit.org/>`__ compatible XML file.

 Those are nice, and worked for most of the cases.
 You can use the "progress" one for the CI, and the "pretty" for development for example.

 But you might want to handle differently the output that Behat renders.
-In that cookbook, we will see how to implement a custom formatter for `reviewdog <https://github.com/reviewdog/reviewdog>`__,
+In this cookbook, we will see how to implement a custom formatter for `reviewdog <https://github.com/reviewdog/reviewdog>`__,
 a global review tool that takes input of linters or testers, and that can send "checks" on github, bitbucket or gitlab PR.

 Reviewdog can handle `two types of input <https://github.com/reviewdog/reviewdog#input-format>`__: